simoncowen88/dogeconf-19/talk/90-expr.md

 --

-Algebra : set of types and methods acting on them
+Algebra : set of types and methods acting on them.

-Declarative : not an implementation, simply a description
+Declarative : not an implementation, simply a description.

 ---